Sculptor Claire Lieberman makes “anxious objects in black marble, toy guns in glass, and related prints to consider exchanges of play and power.”

 She has been published in Sculpture magazine, Whitehot Magazine of Contemporary Art, Neue Zürcher Zeitung, Vasari21, artcritical, and in the book Camouflage published by the Imperial War Museum in the UK.
 Images of her sculpture work and photography are in a new book Loaded: Guns in Contemporary Art (Schiffer Publishing 2022).

-During her 2022 MacDowell Fellowship, she will focus on an ensemble of sculptures and drawings that consider conflict in contemporary culture – “playthings that have ‘grown up’ to haunt, provoke, attract, and delight.”
+During her 2022 MacDowell Fellowship, she focused on an ensemble of sculptures and drawings that consider conflict in contemporary culture – “playthings that have ‘grown up’ to haunt, provoke, attract, and delight.”

 Portrait by Chris Blade